Download Our eGuide: Build Better Benefits

 Though benefits like retirement planning won’t be a requirement for Generation Z just yet, financial advice and tuition assistance certainly will.
 And like their Millennial counterparts, Generation Z will also expect flexibility in their work schedules and work styles.
 After all, they are the most tech-savvy generation.

-Gen Z is also the most progressive generation.
-How a company supports mental health and diversity, equity, and inclusion is critical to Generation Z. They will expect companies to be more involved in these issues, outside of the benefits they provide.
+This generation is also the most progressive generation which can impact the employer benefits for Gen Z. How a company supports mental health and diversity, equity, and inclusion is critical to Generation Z. They will expect companies to be more involved in these issues, outside of the benefits they provide.

 Every employee, regardless of their demographics, wants traditional benefits like time off, healthcare insurance, and retirement planning.
 But how businesses prioritize additional benefits beyond these will vary.
 Thinking about your employees’ life stage and generation can be insightful as you plan and select your benefits offering.